KosinskiLab/pyTME/doc/quickstart/postprocessing.rst

         Using the controls outlined in blue, we can remove particles from the set by using the delete key.
 If you would like to change the color, size, or shape of the particles, you can select everything by clicking on the particle layer followed by Shift + A. Pressing Shift + A again clears the selection.

         Once you have removed particles that were deemed unreliable by manual inspection, you can export the remaining points using the `Export Point Cloud button`.
 This will generate an orientations tsv file anaologous to ``output_format`` orientations in ``postprocess.py``.
-You can even use this subsetted list for further analysis.
-Assuming the file generated by napari is called ``filtered_orientations.tsv`` you can utilize the ``orientations`` parameter of ``postprocess.py`` like so:
+Assume you generated a file called ``filtered_orientations.tsv`` you can pass it to ``postprocess.py`` using the ``--orientations``

         .. code-block:: bash